 Brighton Beach in Brooklyn

-About a mile down the boardwalk from Coney Island—past the New York Aquarium, which was largely rebuilt following Hurricane Sandy—lies Brighton Beach, of “memoirs” fame.
+About a mile down the boardwalk from Coney Island—past the New York Aquarium, which was largely rebuilt following Hurricane Sandy—lies Brighton Beach, of "memoirs" fame.
 Despite the proximity the Coney, these two beaches offer up entirely different experiences.
-There are no rides to be had at Brighton Beach (though be warned: Coney Island eagle-eyed children can spot Deno’s Wonder Wheel from a mile away!) and the food offerings are decidedly more unified: mostly ethnic Russian cuisine, all of which is outstanding.
-We recommend Tatiana’s, which is right on the boardwalk.
+There are no rides to be had at Brighton Beach, but there is a playground on the beach, and another nearby.
+(Still: eagle-eyed children can spot Deno's Wonder Wheel from a mile away!)
+The food offerings are decidedly more unified: mostly ethnic Russian cuisine, all of which is outstanding.
+We recommend Tatiana's, which is right on the boardwalk.

 For more fun: Bring a Russian-English dictionary and allow enough time to shop for pierogies, kielbasa, pickled herring, and other exotic picnic fare in the Russian stores that line Brighton Beach Avenue, under the elevated subway tracks.

 Getting there: Take the B or Q to Brighton Beach for a 45-minute ride from midtown.

 Lying further east along Brooklyn's waterfront is Manhattan Beach which is the quietest and least crowded of them all.
 With mainland streets that are zoned entirely residential and filled with mostly large, single-family homes with lawns, you may have to remind yourself that you are still within city limits.
 You can bring your own picnic provisions on any city beach, and that's exactly what you should do when heading here.

 For more fun: If your kids need a break from the buckets and sand toys, and you need a break from watching them at water's edge, head to one of two large playgrounds at either end of this beach.
 There are also basketball and tennis courts to be found here.